cre3tr/digital-hygiene-course/6-lesson-4-device.md

 - SIM swapping protection in place
 - VPN configured for public networks

-**🔒 Security Tip:** Treat your phone like your wallet—lock it and track it.
+**🔒 Security Tip:** Treat your phone like your wallet - lock it and track it.

 **Navigation:** [5.
 Lesson 3: Cloud Storage Security](5-lesson-3-cloud.html) | [7.
 Lesson 5: Digital Footprint Cleanup](7-lesson-5-footprint.html)